Tuesday, March 3, 2009

 Everything else is just borrowed.”

 Many songs are equally bursting with life and energy, leading us to believe that Skinner’s overall outlook on life is positive.
 “On The Edge Of A Cliff” further validates this assumption, which is a fantastic track that truly shows off Skinner’s gift for vocal and lyrical phrasing.
 Within three quick minutes, he packs in a tale about a man who is pulled away from suicide by a mysterious, philosophical bystander.
 The man validates the protagonist’s existence by explaining to him that we were all brought to this world as a result of a marvelous chain reaction of serendipitous ancestry and heritage.
 Other songs examine big issues that were nowhere to be seen in the matters that Skinner formerly rapped about.
+Who would have guessed that the beer-toting, club-hopping Londoner from a few years ago would now be rapping about life and death, human sustainability on earth, and the misleading nature of the Bible?

 Although Everything Is Borrowed is more successful than not, there are a handful of tracks that are unquestionable filler material.
 “I Love You More (Than You Like Me)”, “Never Give In”, and “The Way of the Dodo” are all flops, weakly carried by poor melodies or simply annoying and boring lyrics.
 One of the most cherished parts about The Streets’ first two albums was how incredibly consistent they were, without a single lacking song from beginning to end (at least in my opinion).
 However, Everything is Borrowed is certainly an improvement over his last release.
 Skinner’s decision to take his lyrical content and sound into a new direction is an admirable move.
 While the album is nowhere near the caliber of his initial output, there’s a wealth of contagious inspiration and optimism here, which is more than enough reason to give it a listen.
 After all, isn’t that what life's all about?